-You've taken the trouble to visit our website, and you've landed on one of the very first pages we made for this site, in November 2001.
+You've just landed on one of the very first pages we made for our website - in November 2001.
 It's a simple page, and perhaps it's a little blunt.
 That's exactly its intention, helping to bring everyone's focus on to our first mandate since we established in those days.

 The conservative government of John Howard came and went - by the end of 2007.
 The new Rudd government seems more human and we can talk to them - but even while the Baxter detention is now closed, and the Nauru detention centre and the "Pacific Solution" has come to an end, Australia still has refugee jails.